Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/overview.md

 -   [Bluetooth](bluetooth.md)

     You can use Bluetooth functionalities in your application, such as managing the Bluetooth service, pairing, and exchanging messages.
-The Bluetooth standard provides a peer-to-peer (P2P) data exchange functionality over short distance between compliant devices.
+The Bluetooth standard provides a peer-to-peer (P2P) data exchange functionality over a short distance between compliant devices.

 -   [Near Field Communication (NFC)](nfc.md)